Skip to Content

 1. Enable PHP error display (in config/app.php)

-2. Check PHP version (should be 8.2+)
+2. Check the PHP version (must be 8.2+)

 3. Make sure all necessary extensions are installed

-4. Check PHP logs
+4. Check the PHP logs

 File upload problems

-1. Check access permissions on public/uploads/ folder
+1. Check access permissions on the public/uploads/ folder

 2. Make sure file uploads are enabled in PHP